freerware/work/v4/README.md

 of unit operations for entities with either a type of `Foo` or `Bar`.
 All inserts for entities of type `Foo` will be [passed][insert-method-ref] to the corresponding data mapper in one shot via the `Insert` [method][insert-method].
-This essentially then relinquishes control to you, the auther of the data mapper, to handle all of those entities to be inserted in however you see fit.
+This essentially then relinquishes control to you, the author of the data mapper, to handle all of those entities to be inserted in however you see fit.
 You could choose to insert them all into a relational database using a single `INSERT` query, or perhaps issue an HTTP request to an API to create all of those entities.
 However, inserts for entities of type